Skip to main content

 The Adelaide University's Master of Professional Engineering (Structural) is designed to challenge and extend your knowledge, taking your structural engineering career to the next level.

-You’ll study advanced courses in structural engineering, analysis and design, growing your skillset in engineering theories and concepts.
+You’ll study advanced courses in structural engineering, analysis and design, expanding your skill set in engineering theories and concepts.

 Core courses in construction project management and data analytics enable you to deepen and formalise your project management expertise.

 The extensive range of electives gives you the freedom to tailor your studies.
-Whether that’s structural dynamics, advanced steel design, geotechnical engineering design or adaptive reuse of structures, you'll structure your degree to specific interests and career goals.
+Whether that’s structural dynamics, advanced steel design, geotechnical engineering or adaptive reuse of structures, you'll structure your degree around your specific interests and career goals.

 Put your skills to practice in up to 450 hours of industry placement, where you’ll build important professional relationships.
 You’ll also complete a major research and capstone design project, honing your knowledge in engineering practices.